MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/page-range.md

 ## Set a page range when you train a model

-When you select extractors for a model, you can specify the pages from which you want to extract the information.
+When you select extractors for a prebuilt contracts, invoices, or receipts model, you can specify the pages from which you want to extract the information.

 1. On the **Extractors** panel, in the **Page range** section, enter the page or range of pages you want to process.
 For help in understanding format options, see [Tips for setting a page range](#tips-for-setting-a-page-range).